 If you are required to drive a vehicle of this size as part of your job, you would need to undertake additional tests.
 Usually, this would be in the form of a Driver Certificate of Professional Competence (CPC), which involves 35 hours of training that must be repeated every five years.
 This is also the case if you tow a trailer on your van, even if the van weighs less than 3,500kg.

 It’s really important to make sure that you have the correct licence to drive a van for work, or you could be faced with a fine of up to £1,000 and three to six penalty points.

-Should you drive a plug-in hybrid or fully electric van, it’s worth considering that you can drive these with a standard licence up to 4,500kg.
-The Department of Transport introduced this rule as part of the Road to Zero strategy in 2019 because electric batteries weigh quite a lot.
+Should you drive a plug-in hybrid or fully electric van, it’s worth considering that you can drive these with a standard licence up to 4,250kg.
+The Department of Transport introduced this rule as part of the Road to Zero strategy in 2019 because of the weight of electric batteries.
 The only caveat is that you must attend training from a Government-approved light-goods vehicle training provider, which takes around five hours.